LucBennett/CTF-Writeups/README.md

 - 🎓 Studied **Mathematics**, **Computer Science**, and **Cognitive Systems** at the University of British Columbia.
 - 🥓 **Member of Maple Bacon** – UBC’s CTF team and one of Canada’s strongest competitors.
+- 🦅 **Member of US Cyber Team 2025** – representing the United States in international cybersecurity competitions.

 ## 🏆 CTF Experience